BPM-Research-Group/Ebi/README.md

 This will run fully on your computer, is limited to 4GB of RAM, and does not upload files.

-## Use Ebi from the command line
+## Use Ebi as a command line utility

-1. Download Ebi for [Windows](https://git.rwth-aachen.de/rwth-bpm/rustlibrary/-/raw/main/build/nightly/Ebi-x86_64-windows.exe?ref_type=heads&inline=false) or for [Linux](https://git.rwth-aachen.de/rwth-bpm/rustlibrary/-/raw/main/build/nightly/Ebi-x86_64-linux?ref_type=heads&inline=false).
+1. Download Ebi CLI for [Windows](https://git.rwth-aachen.de/rwth-bpm/rustlibrary/-/raw/main/build/nightly/cli/Ebi-x86_64-windows.exe?ref_type=heads&inline=false) or for [Linux](https://git.rwth-aachen.de/rwth-bpm/rustlibrary/-/raw/main/build/nightly/cli/Ebi-x86_64-linux?ref_type=heads&inline=false).
 1. In Linux, give the file execution permissions.
 1. Open a command prompt and run the executable.
     Installation is not necessary, and Ebi does not require internet access.